 Application fee--Students should submit a check (made payable to SUNY Old Westbury) at the time of application.

-- Initial deposit should be paid directly to SUNY College at Old Westbury once the student is accepted to the program.
-A deposit is usually required to hold the student’s place in the program, and is most often non-refundable.
+- Initial deposit should be paid directly to the State University of New York at Old Westbury once the student is accepted to the program.
+A deposit is usually required to hold the student’s place in the program and is most often non-refundable.

 - Program fee balance – Upon receipt of an invoice, the student will make payment for the balance to the program.
 Financial aid funds, if any, are then credited to the student’s account.
 A bill is sent to the billing address on file with the Office of the Registrar for the remaining balance due.
 Most financial aid funds are directly credited to your student account.
 However, special arrangements must be made for any scholarship or loan checks.

 It is each student’s responsibility to know what the cancellation policies are for his/her program.
 Students are responsible for all payments.
 Withdrawing from most programs once they have begun often does not result in any refund of charges.
 Withdrawing from most programs prior to departure results in forfeited deposits and any pre-paid program expenses.
 Carefully review your program’s literature for its refund and cancellation policies.